sampsyo/cs6120/content/blog/2019-12-21-logical-indexing-on-HB/index.md

 - **Data format of inputs/outputs**:
   Each tensor $A$ must be encoded in a particular **format**, $f_A$, that maps the **logical index** of each tensor element $A\langle x \rangle \langle y \rangle$ to **physical index** $f_A(x,y)$ into array $A'$, s.t., $A\langle x \rangle \langle y \rangle = A'[f_A(x,y)]$.

-  Low-level languages like C, require this dimensionality reduction to maximize performance contributors such as data locality and bulk memory allocations/movements.
+  Low-level languages like C require this dimensionality reduction to maximize performance contributors such as data locality and bulk memory allocations/movements.
   Different formatting choices lead to *different implementations* of the *same kernel*.

   We constrain our prototype to use the **row-major order** format, which sequentially lays out rows of $A$ via $f_A(x,y) = x * stride + y$, where $stride$ indicates the number of elements per row of $A'$.